 The Course Director is in charge of training future dive instructors.
 This is the final level of certification for professional scuba divers offered by PADI.

-What Are The Most Common Certifications For Amateur Divers?
+What Are The Most Common Scuba Diving Certification Levels For Amateur Divers?

 For those who have developed a recent interest in scuba diving, there are some common types of certifications: